 – CON: Slow summers and holidays

-Because Swedes take so much time off in the summertime and during winter holidays, expect processes such as job searches or applications, visa processing, business deals or projects, and more, will be delayed during July and August as well as December and January.
-Expats should plan around this, especially if conducting a job search in Stockholm.
+Since Swedes take so much time off in the summer and during winter holidays, processes such as job searches or applications, visa processing, business deals or projects, and more will be delayed.
+You should plan around this, especially if conducting a job search in Stockholm.

 Stockholm is a tolerant and worldly city and is welcoming to all kinds of people and cultures.
 The Scandinavian shyness is likely the biggest hurdle that an expat will have to deal with.